onyxdb/onyxdb/README.md

 4. `onyxdb-jooq-manual-conventions` - plugin allows to create postgres container, apply application migrations and generate Jooq codegen.

-To generate all available codegen like OpenApi or Jooq codegen you should use Gradle task `onyxdbGenerateAllCodegen`.
+To generate all available codegen like OpenAPI or Jooq codegen you should use Gradle task `onyxdbGenerateAllCodegen`.
 ```shell
 ./gradlew onyxdbGenerateAllCodegen
 ```